 In today’s fast-moving, modern business world, many companies are looking to outsource their social media tasks.
 Social media is not a highly skilled function within a business that requires the attention of full-time staff.
 And yet, with 59% of the world online, it is more important than ever for businesses to connect with potential customers via social media.
 This is where a skilled social media associate can make the difference for a company.

-Wing trains assistants to complete a variety of social media marketing functions, including content creation, captioning, scheduling posts, reporting on social media performance, cross-channel posting, and more.
+A Wing social media assistant is trained to complete a variety of digital marketing functions, including content creation, captioning, scheduling posts, reporting on social media performance, cross-channel posting, and more.
 All Wing VAs speak English, have college degrees, and can take on responsibilities in the important social media marketing channel.

 According to the Pew Research Center, 72% of American adults use some sort of social media platform.
 These days it is hard to have a thriving business without also having a thriving social media presence.
 No matter which platform you choose, social media is a good, easy way to connect with customers.

 Considering that these sites are free to use, why wouldn’t you want to take advantage of this opportunity to expand your business’s reach?
 But the algorithms running these sites all require companies to continually post to remain relevant in search rankings.
 Let’s take a look at the different opportunities each platform presents and how a social media assistant can contribute to your success in each circumstance.